 The "traditional" or "individual" path to a PhD remains the most common in Germany.
 An individual doctorate involves a thesis or dissertation that is produced under the supervision of one professor.

 This form of PhD study offers a great deal of flexibility, but also demands a high degree of personal initiative and responsibility.
-A professor supervises a PhD student, who works on his subject in consultation with the professor, but largely independently.
+A professor supervises a PhD student, who works on his or her subject in consultation with the professor, but largely independently.

 - at a university